Type Surname (from nickname)

 Other Forms FormsCrabbe, Crab, Krabb, Krabbe, Krab

 Meaning & History

-‘crabapple (tree)’ (probably of Old Norse origin), hence a topographic name for someone who lived by a crabapple tree.
+English and Scottish, from Middle English crabbe, Old English crabba ‘crab’ (the crustacean), a nickname for someone with a peculiar gait.
+English and Scottish from Middle English crabbe ‘crabapple (tree)’ (probably of Old Norse origin), hence a topographic name for someone who lived by a crabapple tree.
 It may also have been a nickname for a cantankerous person, a sense which developed primarily from this word, with reference to the sourness of the fruit, but may also have been influenced by the awkward-seeming locomotion of the crustacean.
-Americanized spelling of German, Dutch, and Danish Krabbe
+Americanized spelling of German, Dutch, and Danish Krabbe.